jclavoie/redis-proxy/README.md

 * Add Suite of E2E + implement cache expiry : 1h
 * Rework E2E for cache ttl test + wrap tests & app config with env variables : 1h30
 * Rework E2E do make http requests in parallel : 30m
+* Implement concurrent request limiter.
+2h but I spent most of time trying to trigger by the E2E, which I wasn't able to